-The Company determined that its gathering and compression agreements are operating leases as Antero Resources obtains substantially all of the economic benefit of the asset and has the right to direct the use of the assets.
-Each gathering and compression system is an identifiable asset, and consists of a network of assets that may include underground low pressure pipelines that connect and deliver gas from specific well pads to compressor stations to compress the gas before delivery to underground high pressure pipelines that transport the gas to a third-party pipeline, third-party plant or a Joint Venture plant.
-Each compression system is an identifiable asset, and consists of a network of assets that include compressor stations that connect to underground high pressure pipelines that transport the gas to a third-party pipeline, third-party plant or a Joint Venture plant.
-Each set of assets in an agreement are considered to be a single lease due to the interrelated network of the assets required to provide services under each respective agreement.
+The Company determined that its gathering and compression agreements are operating leases as Antero Resources obtains substantially all of the economic benefit of the assets and has the right to direct the use of the assets.
+Each gathering and compression system is an identifiable asset, and consists of a network of assets that may include underground low pressure pipelines that connect and deliver gas from specific well pads to compressor stations to compress the gas before delivery to underground high pressure pipelines that transport the gas to a third-party pipeline, third-party processing plant or a Joint Venture processing plant.
+Each compressor system is an identifiable asset, and consists of a network of assets that include compressor stations that connect to underground high pressure pipelines that transport the gas to a third-party pipeline, third-party processing plant or a Joint Venture processing plant.
+Each set of assets in an agreement is considered to be a single lease due to the interrelated network of the assets required to provide services under each respective agreement.
 When a modification to an agreement occurs, the Company reassesses the classification of the lease.
 The Company accounts for its lease and non-lease components as a single lease component as the lease component is the predominant component.
-The non-lease components consist of operating, oversight and maintenance of the gathering systems, which are performed on timeelapsed measures.
+The non-lease components consist of operating, oversight and maintenance of the gathering systems, which are performed on time-elapsed measures.

-The gathering and compression agreements include certain fixed fee provisions.
+The 2019 gathering and compression agreement and the Marcellus gathering and compression agreement includes certain fixed fee provisions.
 If and to the extent Antero Resources requests that the Company construct new low pressure lines, high pressure lines and/or compressor stations, the 2019 gathering and compression agreement contains options at the Company's election for either (i) minimum volume commitments that require Antero Resources to utilize or pay for 75% of the high pressure gathering capacity and 70% of the compression capacity of such new construction for 10 years or (ii) a cost of service fee that allows the Company to earn a 13% rate of return on such new construction over seven years, which election is made individually for each piece of equipment placed in service.
-In addition, the Marcellus gathering and compression agreements provide for a minimum volume commitment that requires Antero Resources to utilize or pay for 25% of the capacity of new compressor station construction for 10 years.
+In addition, the Marcellus gathering and compression agreement provides for a minimum volume commitment that requires Antero Resources to utilize or pay for 25% of the compression capacity for a period of 10 years from the in-service date.
 All lease payments under the minimum volume commitments and cost of service fees are considered to be in-substance fixed lease payments under the gathering and compression agreements.